jaysonvirissimo/coronavirus-risk-reduction-tactics/README.md

 ## Batch trips to the store
 Visiting the store fewer times means encountering fewer people means less chances to get the virus person-to-person.

+## Wrap commonly touched items (door handles, lightswitches, etc...) with copper tape
+Copper seems to have [antimicrobial efficacy](https://en.wikipedia.org/wiki/Antimicrobial_properties_of_copper#Antimicrobial_efficacy_of_copper_alloy_touch_surfaces), so covering surfaces with it may help sanitize infected surfaces.